 Section 59-97 of the ITAA 1997 provides that such a payment is non-assessable non-exempt income if it meets certain criteria, including that it was announced on or after 13 September 2020.
 The grant must be received in the 2020–21 or 2021–22 income years.

-The most recent declaration of eligible grants was made in early April 2022.
+The most recent declaration of eligible grants was made on 17 November 2022.

 The payment must be received under a grant program administered by a State or Territory, or an authority of a State or Territory.